plaes/wirexfers/docs/user/flask_quickstart.rst

         return 'INVALID PAYMENT'

-As :class:`~wirexfers.providers.tupas.NordeaEEProvider` uses ``GET`` request for payment status confirmation, therefore we just need to parse that in every view and check whether it's valid:
+As :class:`~wirexfers.providers.tupas.NordeaEEProvider` uses ``GET`` request for payment status confirmation, therefore we just need to parse the request data in every view with :meth:`~wirexfers.providers.ProviderBase.parse_response` into :class:`~wirexfers.PaymentResponse` and check whether its :attr:`~wirexfers.PaymentResponse.is_valid` attribute is ``True``.

 .. code-block:: python